afzalmalik6432/classAssignment/universityEventManagement/readme.md

 * http://localhost:8080/api/event/v1/getAllEventByDate?date=2023-03-01

 ### Note
-For adding a data and deleting a data used raw Json object with the help of postman Please download and run on localHost.
+For adding a data and updating a data used raw Json object with the help of postman Please download and run on localHost.

 ### References to learn Spring Boot